angloc/savutil/readme.md

 <h2>Anomalous code values</h2>

-<p>SPSS allows categorical variables to be incompletely coded, and to have
-negative code values.
+SPSS allows categorical variables to be incompletely coded, and to have negative code values.

 This is not compatible with the requirements for